-LSU football team protesting through campus
+LSU football team protests through campus then meets with university officials for discussion

 BATON ROUGE, La.
-(WAFB) - Members of the LSU football program are protesting around campus to take a stand, against racial injustices.
+(WAFB) - The LSU football team was scheduled to practice Friday, August 28, but that didn’t happen, which actually surprised head coach Ed Orgeron.

+However, the Tigers feel like a more meaningful use of time was accomplished.
+They have joined the fight for social justice, sharing their feelings with Orgeron, athletic director Scott Woddward, and interim President Tom Galligan.

-According to an Instagram post from Soni Fonua, the group is marching to the president’s office.
+Junior defensive end posted a video on Instagram of the group marching to the president’s office.

+Athletes have always used their voices and platforms to speak on what they believe in and what they think is right, going all the way back to someone like Muhammad Ali.
+The difference now is every athlete’s voice is amplified to a level in which those in powerful and influential positions have no choice but to listen.

+Senior safety JaCoby Stevens is one of the leaders on the team and was one of the Tigers who helped organized the event, as his coach and administrators listened to the social injustices on their minds and pain in their hearts.

 The official Twitter account for LSU Athletics released the following statement: